 After the Menin Gate Memorial was finished, the citizens of Ypres expressed their gratitude by setting up the Last Post Association that is responsible for performing the Last Post, the traditional final salute to the fallen soldiers of the former British Empire and its allies.
 Every evening at 8’o clock sharp, a group of buglers plays the Last Post under the Menin Gate Memorial.

 The “Last Post” is used in British Army camps to signal the end of the day when the duty officer returns from the tour of the camp and quarters.
 At the close of a day of battle, it also signaled those who were still out and wounded or separated that the fighting was finished, and to follow the sound of the call to find safety and rest.
 In recent times, the “Last Post” has been incorporated into military funerals as a final farewell, symbolizing as well that the duty of the dead soldier is over and that he can rest in peace.
 It is now also used in public ceremonials to commemorate the war dead.

 The Last Post has been played in the Menin Gate Memorial since 1928.
 As of today, the ceremony has been made for 29,791 times.

 Visiting In Flanders Fields Museum has given me a much clearer perspective of what the soldiers and ordinary people went through, and how horrifying, gruesome and costly this war brought upon.

 Named for the famous poem made by Canadian soldier John McCrae at the eve of the war, the In Flanders Fields Museum occupies the second floor of the rebuilt Cloth Hall.
-As we entered to the museum, I got an interactive poppy bracelet that allowed me to follow the life stories of individuals who I could most likely relate to, given my family name, age and nationality.
+As we entered the museum, I got an interactive poppy bracelet that allowed me to follow the life stories of individuals who I could most likely relate to, given my family name, age, and nationality.

 Given these imageries, it is difficult to fathom why and how this brutal, senseless war happened.